 It is time to take a temporary departure from Make:Electronics.
-The question is: has all these theorie and experiments from the book enabled me to finish my own project?
+The question is: has all these theory and experiments from the book enabled me to finish my own project?
 After working with the 555 timer in astable mode last week I remembered an article about this chip that I read a year ago, the so called LED chaser.
-I read the article last year on the makezine website.
+I read the article last year on the Makezine website.
 It’s an electronic circuit that illuminates ten LED’s in the shape of a heart (you can find the article here).
 With Valentine day next Saturday this could be a nice present for my wife.
 The circuit needs a 555 timer, a 4017B decade counter, some capacitors and resistors, a potentiometer and of course 10 red LED’s.
 Luckily I had all the components (I used 1.2K resistor instead of 1K and 250K potentiometer instead of 200K).
 I have built the circuit on a breadboard today and it worked almost immediately.
 That leaves me almost a week to solder it to a board.
 Take me to part 2.